-In “Integrating Literature Circles Into Online Learning,” professor Peggy L. Anderson shares the results of her studies related to online literature circles for diverse student populations.
+In “Integrating Literature Circles Into Online Learning,” professor Peggy L. Anderson shares the results of her studies on to online literature circles for diverse student populations.
 She concludes that students responded positively to these adapted literature circles “because they allowed time for reflection, which was often missing in face-to-face class discussions.”
 Anderson shares that the students saw the “luxury of time” as an additional opportunity, and “noted that it influenced the quality of their conversations.”

 Your first option is to check with a library.
 Your local library may offer e-book services for the general public.
 If you’re lucky, they may even have book sets to lend out.
 Additionally, your school library may also have a catalog of e-books or subscriptions to a selection of digital library companies.

 EBSCO is another service that is ideal for your entire school.
-EBSCO has a wide range of titles that have been organized in specific sub-categories so you can locate exactly what you’re looking for – categories range from Historical Fiction titles, to Anti-Racist Reading for Youth, to books organized by Lexile® Level.
+EBSCO has a wide range of titles organized into sub-categories so you can locate exactly what you’re looking for.
+Categories range from Historical Fiction titles to Anti-Racist Reading for Youth, to books organized by Lexile® Level.

 If you’re looking to accommodate students with learning disabilities, there are a number of platforms specifically designed to support students with special needs.
 Audible is a great option for students who would like audio readings of the novels read as a class.
 Bookshare also offers a wide range of accommodations for students with print disabilities.

-How To Structure Online Literature Circles
+How To Make Online Literature Circles

-I recommend implementing a single strategy to consolidate student meetings and bring the class back together: select one representative from each group to share the most insightful tidbit from their meeting.
+I recommend implementing a single strategy to consolidate student meetings and bring the class back together.
+Select one representative from each group to share the most insightful tidbit from their meeting.
 This will not only promote classroom unity but also offer students the opportunity to learn about the different books their classmates are studying (and hopefully spark interest in some extracurricular reading!)

-- Twitter: If you practice code-switching in your classroom, Twitter might be a brilliant option for your students.
+If you practice code-switching in your classroom, Twitter might be a brilliant option for your students.
 Twitter offers the ability for students to express candid thoughts about their novels.
 I like to use Twitter with my students to demonstrate the difference between the language we use in the classroom and the language we use on social media.